adam248/docker_hello_world/README.md

 # Run app.py when the container launches
 CMD ["python", "app.py"]
 ```
-To use this image, first make sure you have Docker installed on your machine.
 Then, create a file called `app.py` in the same directory as the `Dockerfile` and add the following code to it:

 ```